Hella (company): History

 In 2008, Hella started a joint venture between Hella and Gutmann Messtechnik, diagnostic specialists, to devote more attention to this area.
 Also in 2008, it was announced that the company would pay more attention in the future to issues and items that are outside the traditional automotive domain.
 That same year, Hella sold its Danish subsidiary Holger Christiansen A/S to the automotive supplier Bosch.

 Because of strong economical fluctuation, Hella recorded a loss in the fiscal year 2005/06.
 Their management decided for a program to lower the costs and increase efficiency so that in the following fiscal year 2006/07 an operational gain could be recorded.
 In the fiscal year 2007/08 this operational gain increased again.
 Furthermore, Hella recorded the second highest consolidated sale of 4,4 billion Euros In the following fiscal years, a constant growth was recorded, which reached 5,3 billion euros in 2013/14.

-Since 2017, Hella has spun off brighter AI and Yptokey from their incubator.
+Since 2017, Hella has spun off Brighter AI Technologies and Yptokey from their incubator.

 In 2021, French automotive supplier Faurecia agreed to acquire the Hueck family's 60 per cent majority stake in Hella for €3.4 billion and announced an offer for the remaining shares at €60 per share, valuing the company at a total of €6.7 billion.
 The takeover agreement for the 60% stake was concluded on 15 August 2021.
 Faurecia purchased half of the remaining shares in August 2022, bringing its stake in Hella to 80%.